 Safety

 Manage lines.
 Ensure the general safety and well-being of attendees by monitoring for signs of dehydration and also avoiding escalation of disputes.
+Provide First Aid.
 Enforce the code of conduct and escalate to hotel security as necessary.
+Medical certifications (first aid, CPR, EMT, etc.) are greatly preferred but not necessary, depending on exact role.

 Programming